MIT MyLife Services

 What are some reasons I would reach out to MyLife Services?

-MIT provides MyLife Services for all faculty, staff, postdocs—and household members—to support health and well-being.
+MIT provides MyLife Services for all staff, faculty, postdocs—and members of their households—to support health and well-being.
 The program offers confidential, short-term counseling, consultation, research, and referrals for emotional and work-life balance issues.
 You can reach out to MyLife Services for:

 • Financial Consultation: Help with debt management, budgeting, and financial planning.